Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

      React Hooks provide a way to reuse stateful logic without writing a class component.
 Hooks enable developers to manage component state, handle side effects, and tap into the React lifecycle in a more straightforward and flexible manner.
 They offer benefits like improved code readability, reusability, and easier testing.
 Some commonly used hooks include useState, useEffect, and useContext.

+# Day 71

+351. ### Can web browsers read JSX directly?
+     Web browsers cannot read JSX directly.
+This is because they are built to only read regular JS objects and JSX is not a regular JavaScript object.
+For a web browser to read a JSX file, the file needs to be transformed into a regular JavaScript object.
+For this, we use Babel

+352. ### “In React, everything is a component.”
+Explain.
+     Components are the building blocks of a React application’s UI.
+These components split up the entire UI into small independent and reusable pieces.
+Then it renders each of these components independent of each other without affecting the rest of the UI.

+353. ###  What are Pure Components?
+     Pure components are the simplest and fastest components which can be written.
+They can replace any component which only has a render().
+These components enhance the simplicity of the code and performance of the application.

+354. ### Why is it necessary to start component names with a capital letter?
+     In React, it is necessary to start component names with a capital letter.
+If we start the component name with lower case, it will throw an error as an unrecognized tag.
+It is because, in JSX, lower case tag names are considered as HTML tags.

+355. ### When do we prefer to use a class component over a function component?
+     If a component needs state or lifecycle methods, we should use the class component; otherwise, use the function component.
+However, after React 16.8, with the addition of Hooks, you could use state, lifecycle methods, and other features that were only available in the class component right in your function component.